ARM-software/psa-api/doc/fwu/appendix/sra.rst

       :likelihood: M

    .. mitigations::
-      :mitigation:`CHECK_DEPENDENCY`. **Transfer** to the implementation: dependencies between firmware images are declared in the firmware image or manifest, and verified by the implementation.
+      :mitigation:`CHECK_DEPENDENCY`. **Transfer** to the implementation: dependencies between firmware images are declared in the authenticated firmware image or manifest, and verified by the implementation.
+Dependency verification must occur within a trusted component.
 The |API| design must enable verification of firmware images.

    .. residual::
       :impact: H